 - The company sells exclusively according to state law exemptions that permit general solicitation and advertising, so long as the company sells only to “accredited investors.”

 Even if a company makes a private sale where there are no specific disclosure delivery requirements, a company should take care to provide sufficient information to investors to avoid violating the anti-fraud provisions of the securities laws.
 This means that any information a company provides to investors must be free from false or misleading statements.
 Similarly, a company should not exclude any information if the omission makes what is provided to investors false or misleading.

 While companies using the Rule 504 exemption do not have to register their securities and usually do not have to file reports with the SEC, they must file what is known as a “Form D” after they first sell their securities.
 Form D is a brief notice that includes the names and addresses of the company’s owners and stock promoters, but contains little other information about the company.

-If you are thinking about investing in a Reg D company, you should access the EDGAR database to determine whether the company has filed Form D. If the company has not filed a Form D, this should alert you that the company might not be in compliance with the federal securities laws.
+If you are thinking about investing in a company using Rule 504, you should access the EDGAR database to determine whether the company has filed Form D. If the company has not filed a Form D, this should alert you that the company might not be in compliance with the federal securities laws.
 Investors should exercise caution when investing in Rule 504 offerings particularly where they are offered free trading shares.

 Hamilton & Associates Law Group | Form S-1 Registration Statement Lawyers

 101 Plaza Real South, Suite 202 North